Sign In / Sign Out

 - Map and Locations

 Under Dr. Perez’s guidance, undergraduate and doctoral students explore the genetic, biological, psychophysiological, cultural, and environmental underpinnings of eating behavior in its development towards unhealthy lifestyles.
-We continuously translate our basic science research into clinical applications that can improve the health and quality of life of people.
+We continuously translate our basic science research into clinical applications that can improve the health and quality of life of people across the life span.

-Specifically at ASU, we have launched the Body Project.
-The Body Project is a cognitive-dissonance based body acceptance program that's designed to help young women resist societal pressures to be unrealistically thin.
-This program has been heavily tested for over 10 years and has been found to reduce thin ideal internalization, body dissatisfaction, and unhealthy behaviors related to eating disorders and obesity.
+The Body Project is a cognitive-dissonance based body acceptance program that's designed to help girls and young women resist societal pressures to be unrealistically thin.
+This program has been heavily tested for over two decades and has been found to reduce thin ideal internalization, body dissatisfaction, and unhealthy behaviors related to eating disorders and obesity.
 It was developed with undergraduate women, is run by undergraduate women, and is for undergraduate woman.
 The undergraduate women who run the program are called peer leaders, and undergo extensive training in the program while building essential leadership skills necessary for any career.
 Over 5000 undergraduate women have participated in the program at ASU.
 Due to high demand for this program, Dr. Perez is currently exploring turning this health and wellness program into a student organization.
 If you are interested in joining, please email her at Marisol.Perez@asu.edu.